Shinty

-Shinty (camanachd, iomain) is a team game played with sticks and a ball.
-Shinty is now played mainly in the Scottish Highlands and amongst Highland migrants to the big cities of Scotland, but it was formerly more widespread in Scotland, and was even played in northern England into the second half of the 20th century and other areas in the world where Scottish Highlanders migrated.
+Shinty (camanachd, iomain) is a team sport played with sticks and a ball.
+It is played mainly in the Scottish Highlands and among Highland migrants to the major cities of Scotland.
+The sport was formerly more widespread in Scotland and even played in Northern England into the second half of the 20th century and other areas in the world where Scottish Highlanders migrated.

-While comparisons are often made with field hockey the two games have several important differences.
-In shinty a player is allowed to play the ball in the air and is allowed to use both sides of the stick, called a caman, which is wooden and slanted on both sides.
+While comparisons are made with hockey, the two games have several important differences.
+In shinty a player is allowed to play the ball in the air and use both sides of the stick.
+The latter is called a caman, which is wooden and slanted on both sides.
 The stick may also be used to block and to tackle, although a player may not come down on an opponent's stick, a practice called hacking.
-Players may also tackle using the body as long as it is shoulder-to-shoulder.
+Players may also tackle using the body as long as it is shoulder to shoulder.

-The game was derived from the same root as the Irish game of hurling and the Welsh game of bando, but has developed unique rules and features.
+The game was derived from the same root as the Irish game of hurling/camogie and the Welsh game of bando, but has developed unique rules and features.
 These rules are governed by the Camanachd Association.
-A composite rules shinty–hurling game has been developed, which allows Scotland and Ireland to play annual international matches.
+A composite rules shinty–hurling game has been developed in which Scotland and Ireland play annual international matches.